verybadidea/Another-freebasic-miner/README.md

 * font.bi : change pTrim to struct, and use redim
 * font.bi : add vert align
 * Drill is faster, but no resource
-* Resize object and move sprites to different folder?
 * Set marker invalid when swithing to idle?
 * make imgBufAll not shared

 Todo (features):
+* growing trees/fruit plants
+* Shovel action, required for flower removal? -> collect plant?
+* Dynamite: Place, pick-up, ignite, can fall, damages players, countdown, explosions, different sizes
 * Build space for house and spaceship
 * Background images, sky tiles?
 * Use salt for?
 Food?
-* growing trees/fruit plants
 * Rock layers
-* Dynamite: Place, pick-up, ignite, can fall, damages players, countdown, explosions, different sizes
-* Shovel action, required for flower removal? -> collect plant?
 * Make unsupported ladders and flowers drop? and drop collatables
 * Auto update destroy indicator? pick, drill, shovel, ...
 No?
 * add grass to all top blocks? (grass dirt block, not grass flower)